domijin/LocalBBH/README.md

 1. based on the PhD work from [Dr.
 Shihan Weerathunga](https://scholar.google.com/citations?user=qtaTE_oAAAAJ&hl=en)
-    1. use PSO optimizer from his PhD advisor[Dr. Mohanty](https://arxiv.org/abs/1506.01526)
+    1. use PSO optimizer from his PhD advisor [Dr. Mohanty](https://arxiv.org/abs/1506.01526)
     2. need to work on the inverse of ill-conditioned matrix, try [Tikanamov's work]